 -o outdir The name of the directory that will contain the generated documentation.
-This option is mandatory. -v,verbose Print status messages to stderr while running. -h Print help text to standard output and exit. -V Print version information on standard output and exit.
+This option is mandatory.

+-v, --verbose Print status messages to stderr while running.

+-V Print version information on standard output and exit.

 '''

 -- | Gratuitous re-implementation of 'map'@term.

 --

 -- Does exactly the same.

 let mymap = ...

 '''